+Mr. Harry A. Cockrell, as managing director of Pacific Tiger Group Limited, brings a wealth of business, financial, and investment experience, especially in the important and growing Asia/Pacific region.
+He has hands on management experience in a number of industries and markets relevant to the Company's products and services.
+He also has other public board experience.

-- Mr. James L. Coker, a former Company executive who held the positions of President of Sonoco Canada and Corporate Secretary and with over forty years' service on our Board, brings knowledge of our international operations, and understanding of the packaging business, our products and our operations, as well as financial expertise. - Dr. Pamela L. Davies, as President of Queens University of Charlotte and the former Dean of the McColl School of Business, brings financial and strategic planning expertise, broad leadership ability, a global perspective, and a strong business academic viewpoint, as well as relevant experience on other public boards. - Mr. Harris E. DeLoach, Jr., as our Chairman and Chief Executive Officer, has 26 years of significant leadership experience with our Company and has extensive knowledge and understanding of our business, our people, our customers and our shareholders.
-As a former practicing attorney and a board member of two other public companies, he also brings in-depth legal and board governance experience. - Mr. John R. Haley's current position as Chief Executive Officer of Gosiger, Inc., as well as his previous management roles in that organization, have provided him extensive leadership experience in the manufacturing sector.
-His related experience in corporate finance also provides a valuable resource for our Board. - Mr. Edgar H. Lawton, III, as President of Hartsville Oil Mill, brings knowledge of global commodity markets and customers, as well as financial acumen.
-His operations knowledge includes expertise in managing environmental issues.
-He is very helpful to us as a local business owner in the same geographic area as our global headquarters. - Mr. John E. Linville is an attorney and has been a partner in two New York City law firms.
+Dr. Pamela L. Davies, as President of Queens University of Charlotte and the former Dean of the McColl School of Business, brings financial and strategic planning expertise, broad leadership ability, a global perspective, and a strong business academic viewpoint, as well as relevant experience on other public boards.

+Mr. Harris E. DeLoach, Jr., as our Executive Chairman and former President and Chief Executive Officer, has 28 years of significant leadership experience with our Company and has extensive knowledge and understanding of our business, our people, our customers, and our shareholders.
+As a former practicing attorney and a board member of other public and privately held companies, he also brings in-depth legal and board governance experience.

+Mr. John R. Haley's current position as Chief Executive Officer of Gosiger, Inc., as well as his previous management roles in that organization, have provided him extensive leadership experience in the manufacturing sector.
+His related experience in corporate finance also provides a valuable resource for our Board.

+Mr. Edgar H. Lawton, III, as President of Hartsville Oil Mill, brings knowledge of global commodity markets and customers, as well as financial acumen.
+His operations knowledge includes expertise in managing environmental issues, and he is very helpful to us as a local business owner in the same geographic area as our global headquarters.

+Mr. John E. Linville is a retired attorney and has been a partner in two New York City law firms.
 He has also served as General Counsel and Acting President of the New York City Health & Hospitals Corporation, the organization that operates New York City's public hospitals.
 This experience provided him with legal and financial expertise as well as leadership skills from the perspective of a large organization.
+As Chair of the Employee and Public Responsibility Committee, his background provides our Board with useful insights on a range of policy issues.

+Ms. Blythe J. McGarvie, currently a senior lecturer at the Harvard Business School and previously chief executive officer of a firm she founded that focused on finance and leadership, brings significant financial and corporate governance expertise to our Board.
+She also serves on the boards of three other public companies.

-As Chair of the Employee and Public Responsibility Committee, his background provides our Board with useful insights on a range of policy issues. - Mr. James M. Micali, formerly "Of Counsel" to Ogletree Deakins LLC law firm and formerly Chairman and President of Michelin North America, Inc., has highly relevant leadership and operating experience in a large manufacturing company with global reach.
-His international perspective, corporate governance experience as a director of other public companies, and legal expertise are also very valuable to us as a Board member. - Mr. John H. Mullin, III, currently Chairman of Ridgeway Farm LLC (Brookneal, VA), and former managing director for Dillon, Read & Co., is also the lead director for Progress Energy, Inc. and a board member for Hess Corporation.
-He brings in-depth knowledge of finance and financial markets, merger and acquisition expertise, and broad leadership experience.
-He also has relevant experience with board governance.
+Mr. James M. Micali, formerly "Of Counsel" to Ogletree Deakins LLC law firm and formerly Chairman and President of Michelin North America, Inc., has highly relevant leadership and operating experience in a large manufacturing company with global reach.
+His international perspective, corporate governance experience as a director of other public companies, and legal expertise are also very valuable to us as a Board member and in his role as Lead Director and Chair of the Corporate Governance and Nominating Committee.